thruston/python-tabulate/README.md

 - [sf](#sf---round-numbers-to-given-significant-figures) - round numbers to n significant figures
 - [label](#label---add-alphabetic-labels-to-all-the-columns) - add alphabetic labels to all the columns
 - [make](#make---set-the-output-format) - set the output format
-- [normalize](#normalize---adjust-values-so-that-they-sum-to-one) - adjust values so that they sum to one
 - [nospace](#nospace---remove-spaces-from-cell-values) - remove spaces from cell values
 - [rule](#rule---add-a-rule) - add a rule
 - [tap](#tap---apply-a-function-to-each-numerical-value) - apply a function to each numerical value